SidRoberts/centum/docs/components/console/middleware.md

 ## Multiple Middlewares

-Commands can be created with multiple middlewares.
+Commands can be created with multiple middlewares by grouping them within a [`MiddlewareGroup`](https://github.com/SidRoberts/centum/blob/development/src/Console/MiddlewareGroup.php) object.
 If any of them of fail, the Command will fail to match:

 ```php